 All course materials including the syllabus, schedule, assignment handouts and rubrics, and video/audio instruction will be posted on iCollege.
-This course will have one site for all English 1101 materials and a companion CTC iCollege site for additional support.
-All instructions and assignments required in English 1101 will be listed clearly week by week in the English 1101 iCollege site.

 Students should be in the habit of checking our course iCollege site and their GSU student email frequently every week during the term.
-More information about using iCollege can be found in [Student Resources](#) offered by GSU's Center for Teaching, Learning & Online Education (CETLO).
-You may also want to read the [Getting Ready to Learn Online](#) resource for advice about succeeding in all of your courses at GSU.
+More information about using iCollege can be found in the [Student Quickstart Guide](#) offered by GSU's Center for Teaching and Learning (CETL).

 Students must have reliable access to the internet and a device with composing software (such as Microsoft Word or Google Docs) to complete this course successfully.
 For more information about technology requirements for online learning and campus resources, read [Technology Requirements](#).
 If you need technology equipment or internet access to complete this course, GSU may have resources to offer as noted in that document.
-You can fill out a form to check out technology (tablet, WiFi hotspot, etc.) if you have that need.
+You can fill out a form to check out technology (tablet, wifi hotspot, etc.) if you have that need.